-There are three separate criteria which must all be met for entry to the Sixth Form, as explained in Sections 10.1 to 10.3 and Appendix A.
+There are three separate criteria which must all be met for entry to the Sixth Form, as explained in Sections 10.1 to 10.3.

-- 10.1 The minimum requirement for entry to the Sixth Form is an average points score of 6.00 (six) or above over the best eight GCSE\ subjects attained by the candidate as part of her school's taught curricular or extra-curricular provision (\ See Appendix A for an explanation of the changes to how GCSE grades are awarded from Summer 2018 onwards).
-GCSE average point scores are worked out by taking the points attached to the best eight grades (or more if this includes half course GCSEs) and dividing by eight.
+10.1 The minimum requirement for entry to the Sixth Form is an average point score of 6.00 (six) or above over the best eight GCSE subjects attained by the candidate as part of her school's taught curricular or extra-curricular provision.
+GCSE average point scores are worked out by taking the points attached to the best eight grades (or more if this includes half course GCSEs) and dividing by eight (see worked example below).
 The expectation is that students will be sitting at least nine GCSE subjects at their school at one time.
 We only accept English (Language), English (Literature) and Mathematics GCSE qualifications attained in earlier years as part of the average points score over the best eight.
 No other subjects sat early count towards the best eight average points score.
-(NB: GCSE short courses are awarded half the points score of full courses.) - 10.2 Candidates must have a Grade 6 (six) or above at GCSE in both English (Language or Literature) and Mathematics. - 10.3.
+(NB: GCSE short courses are awarded half the points score of full courses).
+IGCSE grades that continue to be expressed as an alphabetic grade and overseas applications will be considered separately.

+- 10.2 Candidates must have a Grade 6 (six) or above at GCSE in both English (Language or Literature) and Mathematics. - 10.3.
 Candidates must normally have a Grade 7 (seven) or above at GCSE in each of the subjects they wish to study in Year 12 if they have studied the subject already at GCSE level. - 10.4.
 In some instances, candidates may not have studied a particular course at GCSE but wish to begin studying it at A Level.
-The requirements for these subjects will be published in our Sixth Form Prospectus in the autumn prior to entry.

-10.5 The qualifications criteria for external applicants are the same as for students already in the School.

-10.6 Applicants to the Sixth Form who meet the necessary qualifications criteria in Sections 10.1 to 10.4 and who have an Education Health and Care Plan will be offered a place.
+The requirements for these subjects will be published in our Sixth Form Prospectus in the autumn prior to entry. - 10.5 The qualifications criteria for external applicants are the same as for students already in the School. - 10.6 Applicants to the Sixth Form who meet the necessary qualifications criteria in Sections 10.1 to 10.4 and who have an Education Health and Care Plan will be offered a place.